Soho Properties: 31 West 27th Street

 In November 2009, Soho Properties purchased a 12-story office building located at 31 West 27th Street for $45.7 million.
 El-Gamal said, "We just bought it for the income.
 It's got great long-term leases, and the financing was really attractive.
 We have five years at a very attractive interest rate, and it's probably the best B building in this submarket."
 Soho Properties purchased it from the Witkoff Group, which had purchased the building in 2006 for $31.5 million.
 Soho Properties sold the property to the San Francisco-based Walnut Hill Group in 2012 for $65 million.

-Coronavirus outbreak
+Coronavirus outbreak and bankruptcy

 The production of Soho Properties takes a break amid the partial construction ban in New York, as does the CEO of the company, Sharif El-Gamal, as he recovers from the virus, published last week in The Real Deal.
 El-Gamal infected 60% of his staff with coronavirus shortly before the shelter-in-place order by the governor of New York.
 Although he's on the mend now, El-Gamal told TRD he'd been struggling with some severe symptoms, like intense fatigue.

+On July 9, 2023, after the failure of the Margaritaville Times Square hotel that opened in 2021, Soho Properties and the Margaritaville hotel filed for Chapter 11 bankruptcy.
+On August 11, 2023, Soho Properties filed for a second Chapter 11 bankruptcy for another one of its properties, 560 Seventh Avenue Owner Primary.